Livedeath2k/Synology-Compatibility-Hack/manual-editing.md

-# Synology Compatibility Hack
+# Manual Approach of the Synology Compatibility Hack
-It's a hack to disable the compatibilty check of some synology devices
+It's a hack to disable the compatibilty check of some synology devices.
 It's tested with Version DSM 7.0.1-42218 on a RS2821rp+ NAS.

 ## HowTo